MicrosoftDocs/dynamics-365-customer-engagement/ce/common-scheduler/fulfillment-preferences.md

 ## Using intervals and time groups together

-You can add both an interval and a time group to a single fulfillment preference, but it requires a few important considerations.
+You can add both an interval and a time group to a single fulfillment preference, but this requires a few important considerations.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of using both intervals and time group details to alter schedule assistant results](./media/scheduling-fulfillment-preferences-interval-and-time-group.png)